Dhvani-intwala/My-Books-Store/README.md

 ## Creating the Django app

 1. Go to the Code Institute Gitpod Full Template [Template](https://github.com/Code-Institute-Org/gitpod-full-template)
-2. Click on Use This Template
+2. Click on Use this Template
 3. Once the template is available in your repository click on Gitpod
 4. When the image for the template and the Gitpod are ready open a new terminal to start a new Django App
 5. Install Django and gunicorn: pip3 install django gunicorn